woc-hack/tutorial/README.md

 [Git-Bash](https://docs.joyent.com/public-cloud/getting-started/ssh-keys/generating-an-ssh-key-manually/manually-generating-your-ssh-key-in-windows#Git-Bash)
 or other tools.

-Once finished, please fill the woc hackatont registration [form](http://bit.ly/WoC-Signup)
+Once finished, please fill the woc hackathon registration [form](http://bit.ly/WoC-Signup)

 The form will ask you for the contents of `id_rsa.pub` and the GitHub and BitBucket handles.
 You will receive a response to the